Part of the Faculty of Character and Careers

 Whole School Enrichment and Clubs: During their time at Milton, all pupils have access to extra-curricular Forest School club, and we are pleased to currently be working with Staffordshire Wildlife Trust to offer these opportunities each year.

 At Milton Primary Academy we believe that the view of every pupil is important to ensure that we provide the best education possible.
 Here is a selection of pupil voice collected during the 2019/20 academic year, and in some cases, what we are doing / have done to improve the forest school education that we provide.

-Chloe in Nursery said… “I like the Forest School area.”
+Chloe in Reception said… “I like the Forest School area.”

 Ava in Year 2 said… “I’d like to do Forest School.”